MD Campus: Strathmore Session 2 Newsletter

 A Note from the Site Director

-Thank you so much for trusting your children to us these past three weeks.
+We have had an incredibly amazing time working with your campers this summer.
 It has been so rewarding for our teachers and staff to get to observe the surprising amount of progress they made in such a short time.
-Your children were amazing in their final camp performances.
-I was particularly impressed by the number of songs they were able to sing, and the pages and pages of lyrics they memorized.
+Your children were amazing in their final camp performances, where they danced, played and sung songs and pieces representing traditions from many different cultures and regions around the world.
+I was particularly impressed by number of lyrics they were able to memorize, particularly those in foreign languages.
 The dancing, art and drama were also quite spectacular!
 I observed many new friendships blossom, as well as several teary-eyed goodbyes.
-I hope to see your camper again next year.

 PreK/Kindergarten Class